You can use bandwidth controllers with Policy Enforcement Manager™ to

 precedence.
 Rules with higher precedence are evaluated before other rules with lower

-Gate Status disabled for Google and you have rule 2 with
+Status disabled for a search engine, and you have rule 2 with precedence

-precedence 11 with Gate Status enabled, then rule 1 is
+11 and Gate Status enabled, then rule 1 is processed first

 In the Classification setting, filter the application traffic to